Abdul Qawi: Harassment Allegations

-In January 2021, Hareem Shah claimed that she and her cousin beat up Mufti Abdul Qavi over ‘dirty’, ‘vulgar’ conversation and for “physically harassing” them.
-The title of 'Mufti' was later withdrawn from Abdul Qavi after this incident by his uncle Maulana Abdul Wahid.
+In January 2021, Hareem Shah claimed that she and her cousin beat up Mufti Abdul Qawi over ‘dirty’, ‘vulgar’ conversation and for “physically harassing” them.
+The title of 'Mufti' was later withdrawn from Abdul Qawi after this incident by his uncle Maulana Abdul Wahid.

+Literary contributions

+According to Qawi, this book was part of the curriculum of Dars-i-Nizami under the Wifaq-ul-Madaris al-Arabia.